URJ Camp Kalsman Summer 2021 FAQs

 WHAT KIND OF CLOTHING SHOULD MY CHILD BRING TO CAMP?

 We dress informally at Camp, and it is not necessary to buy new clothing for your child.
 Simple and modest clothing is the most appropriate.
 Girls usually wear T-shirts or blouses with casual shorts, pants or skirts, or sundresses.
 Boys usually wear T-shirts with shorts or pants.
 High-heeled shoes, designer clothes and expensive jewelry are neither necessary nor encouraged.
 We strongly discourage campers from wearing “inappropriate attire”: Clothes that are intentionally tight or revealing should be left at home.
 All clothing and personal belongings should be clearly marked with the camper’s full name.
 One of the most distinctive times at camp is our observance of Shabbat.
 In keeping with our tradition, we ask that our camp community dress in white tops, and either white or khaki bottoms for Friday evenings.
 After your camp registration has been processed, you will find detailed packing lists in the Forms & Documents section of your online camp account.

 WILL MY CHILD NEED LOTS OF SPECIAL EQUIPMENT FROM HOME?

 Campers should have enough clothing with them to last at least 10 days.
 At least once every 10 days, cabins will have a scheduled laundry day.
-Staff will pickup laundry bags from the cabins, wash and dry the contents, and return the clean clothes and linens at the end of the day.

 HOW WILL MY CHILD GET TO AND FROM CAMP?